History, tourist information, and nearby accommodation

 The Charmouth Heritage Coast Centre offers information on hunting for fossils, with displays on the geology of the area, and guided fossil hunts along the beach.
-You don't need to take a tour - just do what our family did and show up with enthusiasm (supplied by 2 small children) and determination.
-Its great fun to wander along the beach turning over stones, hoping to spot a prehistoric fossil.
+You don't need to take a tour - just do what our family did and show up with enthusiasm (supplied by two small children) and determination.
+It's great fun to wander along the beach turning over stones, hoping to spot a prehistoric fossil.

 Some time in the Iron Age the Durotriges tribe founded a settlement at Charmouth, and you can still see evidence for hill forts atop many of the nearby hilltops.